 10. Bromeliad

-Bromeliad brings the tropical, sun-kissed vibe to your house.
-Its colorful, exotic flowers which resemble pineapple crown would never fail to wow your visitors.
+Bromeliad brings a tropical, sun-kissed vibe to your house.
+Its colorful, exotic flowers which resemble pineapple crowns would never fail to wow your visitors.

 Even though its unusual appearance can bring the impression of high maintenance, it is one of the amazing indoor flowers for beginners.
 Bromeliad is not picky about soil; however, the mixture of potting soil and orchid bark is ideal for your plant.
 The plant is sensitive to over-watering.
 Only water your plant when the soil is dry.
 It thrives in sunny, bright space.
 However, exposure to direct sunlight can damage its lovely foliage.
 Bromeliad exhibits flowers once in its life.
 But don’t worry.
 The mother plant will produce offspring to continue the legacy.